The Great Escape

-“I don’t care if your Phoenix Suns’ star—whatever!
+“I don’t care if you're Phoenix Suns’ star—or whatever!
 I’ll kill you!”

-Austin kept on laughing until he sat down opposite of her.
+Austin kept on laughing until he sat down beside Kirsten.
 He put the Chinese take outs on the food counter.
 “I hope you’re not full yet.
 Heidi’s busy again.”

 Austin rejoiced.
 It’s so easy to make him happy sometimes.
 “This is why I like you.”
 True, he had always liked Kirsten.
 She’s outgoing and much boyish than Vincent.
 Austin would go shooting hoops and she’ll be there scoring twice as much as him.

 “Don’t let Heidi hear you say that.
 She can be a little jealous.”

 “And she said I’m the jealous one.”